gapsc-us/DL4ART/README.md

 In this repository we include some code used in our latest results in the application of artificial intelligence to the analysis of fabrics in canvases.
 With these analyses we provide the curator with tools to much improve the historical description of masterpieces.

-## Thread counting with CNN models for regression
+## Thread Counting with CNN Models for Regression

 In folder RegressionNMAE we include a notebook with the code to train the VGG model in the manuscript